 You can submit your application by an advance appointment only.

 The Embassy of Finland in London accepts a very limited number of Schengen visa applicants with a prior appointment.
 Visa application appointments to the Embassy in London must also be booked through the Finland Visa Application Centres.

 Holders of diplomatic or service passports may submit an application at the Embassy in London without prior appointment, but only when travelling for the purpose of official visit.

 The visa process at the Finnish Embassy takes normally 10 working days.

 Submit your visa application no later than 15 days before travel in order to receive your travel documents back before your planned trip.

 In case the conditions for granting a visa are not fulfilled, the visa will be refused.
 The grounds for a refused visa are informed in writing according to the Visa Code.
 Additional explanations are not given.

 A decision of a Finnish diplomatic or consular mission on a rectification request may be appealed to the Helsinki Administrative Court.
-The right of appeal applies to rectification request decisions that are made on 1 April 2016 or later.
 Instructions for appeal are appended to the decision on the rectification request.
 The appeal document must be lodged with the mission that made the decision.
 The mission submits all the appeal documents to the Helsinki Administrative Court.
 The appeal must be lodged within 30 days of notice of the decision on the rectification request.
 The appeal must be made in writing in Finnish or Swedish.
 The Administrative Court fee of the appellate proceedings is EUR 250.

-In visa matters relating to the free movement of EU citizens and their family members, the applicant may appeal to the Administrative Court without a rectification request procedure
+In visa matters relating to the free movement of EU/EEA citizens and their family members, the applicant may appeal to the Administrative Court without a rectification request procedure.

 Some nationalities are visa free to Schengen area and Finland.
 Kindly see the visa requirements by country via this link: